GIANTCRAB/gitlabby-dockerish-laravel/en/continuous-deployment/methods.md

 #### Add private key as secret variable

-You must copy the `id_rsa` content and paste into a secret variable on your GitLab repository settings.
+You must copy the `id_rsa` content and paste into a secret variable named `SSH_PRIVATE_KEY` on your GitLab repository settings.
 Learn more about this nice feature on this [documentation](https://docs.gitlab.com/ee/ci/variables/)

 #### Grant user permissions to application folder